Matezcp/Wavelink/README.rst

 Wavelink is a robust and powerful Lavalink wrapper for `Discord.py <https://github.com/Rapptz/discord.py>`_ and certain supported forks.
 Wavelink features a fully asynchronous API that's intuitive and easy to use with built in Spotify Support and Node Pool Balancing.
+This project takes the Wavelink 1.3.5 and adapted it to works with Nextcord 2.4.2

 Documentation
 ---------------------------